Back to top

 • PPD is widely recognised as the key marker allergen for oxidative hair‑dye allergy.

-• Cross‑reactivity between PPD and other oxidative dye intermediates (PTD, ME‑PPD, PAP, MAP) is well documented in the dermatology literature.
+• Cross‑reactivity between PPD and other oxidative dye intermediates (PTD, ME‑PPD, PAP, MAP) is well documented7 in the dermatology literature.

 • Real‑world Colourstart data from more than 58,000 uses show a positive rate (~0.7%) that is consistent with epidemiological estimates of PPD allergy, and adverse events have been extremely infrequent, mild and non‑serious.

-• ASA and CTPA documents emphasise that “PPD‑free” products containing PPD‑related ingredients may still pose a risk to PPD‑allergic individuals and that such claims can be misleading.
+• ASA10 and CTPA11 documents emphasise that “PPD‑free” products containing PPD‑related ingredients may still pose a risk to PPD‑allergic individuals and that such claims can be misleading.

-• Dermatology papers raise questions about the standardisation, dose, frequency and interpretability of manufacturer 48‑hour AATs, particularly when repeated frequently.
+• Dermatology papers and the European Commission raise questions about the standardisation, dose, frequency and interpretability of manufacturer 48‑hour AATs, particularly when repeated frequently.13

 For hairdressers and their stakeholders, this provides the context for using Colourstart as a PPD‑based universal screening test for individuals considering oxidative hair colouring.
 It offers a regulated, standardised way to screen for relevant allergy across the para‑amine dye family, supports professional duty of care, and can be integrated into salon protocols in place of, or alongside, traditional AATs.